 - Talk to your family and health care providers about dying and Death with Dignity.

-- Locate physicians and pharmacists who support a patient’s choice to use the law.
+- Locate health care providers and pharmacists who support a patient’s choice to use the law.

 An experienced Volunteer Client Advisor can be present with you if you choose to take the Death with Dignity medication.

-Before asking End of Life Washington for help finding a supportive physician, you should ask the physician(s) you are currently working with if they will support your choice to use the law.
+Before asking End of Life Washington for help finding a supportive provider, you should ask the health care provider(s) you are currently working with if they will support your choice to use the law.
 It is very important that this conversation occur in person.

 End of Life Washington does not provide or administer life-ending medication.
 We offer information, support, and, if requested, personal presence at the death of a qualified client.

 PDF Documents for Download

 Complete this form after you have seen the Attending (prescribing) Provider.
 This form must be signed by two qualified witnesses.
 One witness can be a family member; one can be an employee of your health care provider; or both witnesses can be bystanders.

 Updated July 2023